marksweiss/sofine/README.rst

     plugin = GoogleSearchResults

-Now write a unit test for ``get_data``, which you can even leave in the same plugin subdirectory as the plugin, and you are done.
+Now you're ready to write a unit test for ``get_data``, which you can even leave in the same plugin subdirectory as the plugin, and you are done.

 Just for fun, here is a second example.
 This shows you how easy it is to wrap existing Python API wrappers as ``sofine`` plugins.
 For a a few